ginganinjar/ginganinjar-monash-assignment7/generated_content/README.md

 [inquirer input type],[The question asked to the user], [the field to be updated in the README.md file.
 For example, <title> will take the answer from this array and populate the file with this content], [the default response which is updated every time the user makes a change], [null <- this field is used internally by the application and cannot be changed]

+After the application completes, it will create two files (README.md & siteimg.jpeg) - These files will be contained in the directory, ./generated_content.
+Move these files to the root of your repositry and everything is good to go.